-We’ve all heard the term “the early bird catches the worm.”
-But what if night owls are actually more intelligent?

-We’ve all heard the term “the early bird catches the worm” and whilst it may be true that those who get up early have a jump start on the day before others are even out of bed, it’s been proven that night owls, or the people who prefer to stay up late and work into the night, are probably more intelligent.
+It may be true that those who get up early have a jump start on the day before others are even out of bed.
+Still, it’s been suggested that night owls, or the people who prefer to stay up late and work into the night, are probably more intelligent.

 Psychology Today reported that night owls generally have a higher IQ than those who prefer to get up early and go to bed at a reasonable hour.

-Almost every species on earth has a circadian rhythm, which in layman’s terms is a scheduled routine determined by nerve cells which means they have a biological clock which tells them when it’s time to sleep.
+Almost every species on earth has a circadian rhythm, which in layman’s terms is a scheduled routine determined by nerve cells which means they have a biological clock that tells them when it’s time to sleep.

 Kanazawa theorizes that whilst our ancestors 10,000 years ago used to rise and fall with the sun much like our animal friends following their circadian rhythm, advances in technology have allowed intelligent brains to ignore that impulse and search for stimulation late at night.

+So the next time your parents, roommate, or significant other comment on your late nights or midday rises, show them this article!
 Are you a night owl or an early riser?
 Do you agree with these studies?
 Let us know!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.